IOM and SDC Renew Commitment to Enhance Decent Employment and Improve Livelihoods of Migrant Workers in the Region

 Similarly, returnee migrant workers make a vital contribution to household and national income in countries of origin through remittances, and are increasingly recognised in national and regional policies as critical to building a strong labour force in CLM as countries of origin.

-PROMISE II builds on the achievements and lessons learned from the first project phase (2017-2021) and aims to maximise the benefits of labour migration for migrant workers, their employers, and communities across Cambodia, Lao People’s Democratic Republic, Myanmar and Thailand (CLMT).
-It will achieve this by working with CLMT Governments, employers, private recruitment agencies, skills development providers, and civil society organisations, as well as via regional mechanisms and forums, including ASEAN.
+PROMISE II builds on the achievements and lessons learned from the first project phase (2017-2021) and aims to maximize the benefits of labour migration for migrant workers, their employers, and communities across Cambodia, Lao People’s Democratic Republic, Myanmar and Thailand (CLMT).
+It will achieve this by working with CLMT Governments, employers, private recruitment agencies, skills development providers, and civil society organizations, as well as via regional mechanisms and forums, including ASEAN.
 Under PROMISE II, up to 450,000 migrant workers across four countries will directly benefit from skills development and recognition, safe migration training, pre-departure and post-arrival orientation, protection measures and direct assistance.

 “PROMISE is founded on the idea that investing in skills development and employability for migrant workers as well as ensuring migrant workers have access to safe migration pathways and decent employment is vital to achieving the full potential of labour migration as a source of poverty reduction and economic resilience,” said Ms. Geraldine Ansart, Chief of Mission at IOM Thailand.